packit/research/user-stories/python_project_from_scratch.md

 ### Troubleshooting
- * If the package cannot be build - try to build SRPM package locally
+ * If the package cannot be build - try to build SRPM package locally via packit CMD line tool: `packit srpm`
- * If there is issue with build it could be caused by version what were pushed to production. create another tag, or increase version and push the changes to git PR and PYPI

 ## Workflow to add your package to Fedora